 It is the cost of determining the quality of audits itself.
 Also, it involves evaluating the full quality plan.

 Evaluating Supplier Quality

-This includes the cost to evaluate the supplier before finalizing the deal with it so that the input material does not create any quality issue.
+This includes the cost of evaluating the supplier before finalizing the deal with it so that the input material does not create any quality issues.

-It includes the cost to conduct training on all quality procedures, such as inspection.
+It includes the cost of conducting training on all quality procedures, such as inspection.
 Also, it includes all costs of developing, updating, and maintaining training content.

 Other Types of Cost of Quality

 Apart from prevention costs, there are three more types of cost of quality:

 We also call these inspection costs.
 These costs relate to inspecting the product before delivery to the customer.
 The salary of inspectors, purchase of testing equipment, and more are examples of appraisal costs.

 It includes the costs that a firm spends to correct or replace the defect in the goods or services before delivery to the end-user.
 The cost of reworking, scrape, replacement, etc. are examples of internal failure costs.